jfbrennan/m-/SECURITY.md

 ## Reporting a Vulnerability

-Simply open an issue and label it with the `sec` label.
+Simply open an issue and label it with the `security` label.